nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Otherwise, it creates a new instance of `FilterCommand` that corresponds to the user input.
 `FilterCommand` comprises of a `StatusPredicate`.

-Upon execution, `FilterCommand` passes the instance of `StatusPredicate` to the model through the method `model::updateFilteredList`.
+Upon execution, `FilterCommand` passes the instance of `StatusPredicate` to the model through the method `m::updateFilteredList`.
 The model then uses the predicate internally to update the displayed list of internship applications.

 <br></br>

 ### Sort internship application list
 The implementation of the command follows the convention of a normal command, where `AddressBookParser` is responsible for parsing the user input string into an executable command.

 In this case, `AddressBookParser` creates `SortCommandParser` to parse user input string.

 <puml src="diagrams/SortSequenceDiagram.puml" alt="SortSequenceDiagram" />

 `AddressBookParser` first obtains the order from the user's input.
-`AddressBookParser` ensures that there is only 1 keyword found which is the sorting order.
-If there is no valid keyword found, `AddressBookParser` throws a ParseException.
+`AddressBookParser` ensures that there is only one parameter found which is the sorting order.
+If there is no valid parameter found, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `SortCommand` that corresponds to the user input.
 `SortCommand` comprises of a `DateComparator` which contains the sorting order, according to date of application, that the internship application list should be sorted by.

-Upon execution, `SortCommand` calls on `model::sortFilteredList` which in turns calls on `addressBook::sortItems`.
-`sortItems` updates the `filteredList` in `Model` to sort the internship applications in the list according to the order specified by the user.
+Upon execution, `SortCommand` calls on `m::sortFilteredList` which in turns calls on `addressBook::sortItems`which updates the `filteredList` in `Model` to sort the internship applications in the list according to the order specified by the user.

 <br></br>